Factbox: Countries evacuating nationals from coronavirus-hit areas

 Following are some countries’ evacuation plans, and how they aim to manage the health risk from those who are returning.

-- Canada said a chartered plane will evacuate nationals aboard the Diamond Princess cruise ship on either Thursday or Friday.
-There are 251 Canadians on board of which 34 have tested positive.

-- Six South Koreans and one Japanese spouse flew to South Korea on Wednesday morning on a chartered flight.

-- Australia said there were 220 nationals on the ship.
-While 169 of them would be evacuated, 36 infected shall remain on the ship.
-Another 15 have chosen to stay onboard.
-Those evacuated will be flown to Darwin and quarantined.
+- Britain’s final evacuation flight from Wuhan, carrying more than 200 people, landed in Britain on Feb.
+9. A plane carrying 83 British and 27 European Union nationals from Wuhan landed at the end of January.

-- Taiwan said on Feb.
-18 it would charter a plane to evacuate its citizens from the Diamond Princess cruise liner quarantined off the Japanese port of Yokohama.
-It evacuated 247 of the estimated 500 Taiwanese stranded in Wuhan on Feb.
+- Taiwan flew back 19 passengers from the Diamond Princess cruise ship on Feb.
+21. [bit.ly/2HOfYtg] It evacuated 247 of the estimated 500 Taiwanese stranded in Wuhan on Feb.
 3.

+- A flight carrying 129 Canadians evacuated from the Diamond Princess cruise ship landed on Feb.
+21. There were 256 Canadians on board the ship, of which 47 have tested positive.
+All repatriated passengers on the chartered flight had tested negative.

+- Canada, after evacuating 215 people earlier, flew back 185 citizens from Wuhan on Feb.
+11. All evacuees are quarantined on the Trenton, Ontario, base for two weeks.

+- More than 150 Australians arrived home on Feb.
+20 to begin two weeks of quarantine after finally leaving the Diamond Princess cruise ship docked in Japan.

+- Six South Koreans and one Japanese spouse flew to South Korea on Feb.
+19 on a chartered flight.

+- Indonesia is “committed” to evacuating 74 of its nationals from the Diamond Princess cruise, a senior minister said on Feb.
+20. Four Indonesians who were part of the crew on the cruise liner were infected with the coronavirus, according to a foreign ministry official.

+- In central Ukraine residents protested the arrival of a plane carrying evacuees from Hubei on Feb.
+20, despite official assurances there was no danger of infection.
+In addition to 45 Ukrainians, there were 27 citizens of Argentina on the plane, as well as citizens from the Dominican Republic, Ecuador, El Salvador, Kazakhstan, Costa Rica and other countries.

 - A plane load of New Zealanders, Australians and Pacific Islanders evacuated from Wuhan arrived in Auckland, New Zealand on Feb.
 5, officials said.

-- Saudi Arabia has evacuated 10 students from Wuhan, Saudi state television reported on Feb.
+- Saudi Arabia evacuated 10 students from Wuhan, Saudi state television reported on Feb.
 2.

+- Bangladesh evacuated 312 people, mostly students, from the coronavirus epicenter of Wuhan on a special flight on Feb.
+1, the foreign minister told media after they were brought back.